-1. Click on the 'Reporting' tab at the top of your navigation.
+1. Click on Reporting from your left navigation.

 4. Select from the Pulse Question, Priorities, Questions, High Fives, or Objectives and Key Results.